|William C. Rickle, SJ

 - "Premium Contribution" - The amount the employee contributes per pay along with the University's portion to maintain the benefit.
 The University does not contribute to the premiums for the health, dental or vision plans for the employees on unpaid leave of absence except as required by the Family and Medical Leave Act (FMLA) or specific federally mandated leave.

 - "Status Change" - Employees who wish to enroll in one of the health and welfare plans and have not done so during either the initial enrollment period or the open enrollment period may do so when one of five (5) events occurs as defined by the IRS: a change in marital status, a change in the number of dependants, a change in employment status (the employee, the spouse or the dependant), a change in a dependants eligibility or a change in residence of the employee, the spouse or a dependant.
-A change in the employees benefit plan coverage must be "on account" of one of these events and must be made within thirty (30) days of the event which precipitated the event.
+A change in the employees benefit plan coverage must be "on account" of one of these events and must be made within thirty (30) days of the event which precipitated the change.

 - "Summary Plan Descriptions" - Commonly referred to as "SPD"s, these are condensed versions of the University Plan which every employee who participates in the programs receives.
 The University reserves the right to amend the Plans and SPD's as it deems appropriate; the website will contain current versions.

 - The University offers a reasonably priced, multiple-option, dental care plan to benefits-eligible employees.
 The University options include both low and high cost option insurance for either individual employees or employees and their families.
 Depending upon the option selected, premium contributions may be made with pre-tax dollars.
 Premium contributions are reevaluated and adjusted annually prior to open enrollment and all employees are informed of the premium contribution at that time.
+The University assumes the balance of the cost after the employee contribution and the deductibles delineated in the plan.

 - The University offers a reasonably priced vision care plan to benefits-eligible employees.
 The plan is 100% employee financed and includes insurance for employees and their families with a pre-tax premium contribution.
-That premium contribution is reevaluated and adjusted annually prior to open enrollment and all employees are informed of the premium contribution at that time. d.
-Information on the current providers for health, dental, and vision can be obtained from Human Resources or the HR Website.
+That premium contribution is reevaluated and adjusted annually prior to open enrollment and all employees are informed of the premium contribution at that time.

 2.4 Employee Notification

-Employees are notified of their enrollment options:
+Employees are notified of their enrollment options during:

 - Initial enrollment or when employees are hired.
 Employees may enroll at that time (within 30 days of hire) and, depending upon the plan selected, their coverage may begin with the first day of the month following the month of hire or within the period specified by the provider.

-- During Open Enrollment.
+- Open Enrollment.
 The University Human Resource Department will notify employees of the open enrollment period through emails and postings and provide them with a list of plans, options and applicable premium contributions.

 - Employees are provided SPD's upon enrollment with amendments mailed out as needed.